cherrypy/cherrypy/sphinx/source/appendix/faq.rst

 :Q: How do I serve multiple domains on one host?

-:A: You can use the :class:`cherrypy.lib._cpdispatch.VirtualHost` dispatcher.
+:A: You can use the :class:`cherrypy.lib.dispatch.VirtualHost` dispatcher.

 :Q: Does CherryPy support https?

 :A: CherryPy has built-in SSL support as of 3.0.0beta.
 See the `ssl_*`
-    properties of :mod:`cherrypy.lib._cpserver` and the :doc:`programmer's guide </progguide/security>`.
+    properties of :mod:`cherrypy.lib.server` and the :doc:`programmer's guide </progguide/security>`.

     Earlier versions do not have built-in SSL support, but Tim Evans has written a module called `SslCherry <http://tools.cherrypy.org/wiki/SSLWithM2Crypto>`_